solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-script.md

 ## Conclusion

 Some say that it's impossible to send emails in bulk with Gmail.
 It's totally untrue.
 Of course, this is a very basic macro for Google Sheets to send lots of emails with Gmail.
-You might need to adapt it a little bit more, but that's very easy to do.
+You might need to adapt it a little bit more, but thanks to Google Apps Script you can do lot of things.

 Before you go, here are two things to keep in mind when using Gmail as an email marketing tool:

 1. **Be sure to abide by [Gmail bulk senders guidelines](https://support.google.com/mail/answer/81126?hl=en){:rel="nofollow noreferrer"}.** Especially, note that you are limited to send a reasonable amount of emails per day.
 If you have a `@gmail.com` email address, you can send at most 500 emails/day while with a Google Workspace account, you sending limit hits 2000 emails per day.
 That's probably well enough for 99% of Gmail users, but it's good to have in mind those limits.
-2. If you are looking for more a advanced script, for example that let you send personalized emails (e.g. `Hi {{ firstname }}`), I'd recommend you to use a Gmail mail merge tool such a [Mailmeteor](/) that does it for you.
+2. If you are looking for more a advanced script, for example that let you send personalized emails (e.g. `Hi \{\{ firstname \}\}`), I'd recommend you to use a Gmail mail merge tool such a [Mailmeteor](/) that does it for you.
 It already handles personalization, as well as dozens of features from attachments to aliases.
 Learn more about the [features and benefits of Mailmeteor here](/features).

 <div style="padding: 3rem; background-color: #7da4ff17; margin: 1rem 0">
   This guide was written by Corentin Brossault, Mailmeteor’s founder. <a href="https://mailmeteor.com">Mailmeteor is an award-winning mail merge solution</a>, ranked as the best-rated Google add-on.
 Give us a try and let us know what you think ;-)